-Special funding from Government also saw FNU making a major investment in its digital infrastructure.
+Although my term as Chancellor and the term of all council Special funding from Government also saw FNU making a major investment in its digital infrastructure.
 Connections to the Australian Academic Research Network (AARNet) and the DigitalFiji Initiatives have given staff and students access to superfast broadband and unlimited free wifi on campus.

-I would like to acknowledge the work put in by all Council members through their participation at Council meetings, and through their membership of and contributions to the various Council Sub-committees.
+I would like to acknowledge the work put in by all Council As Fiji's national university, our core objective has remained members through their participation at Council meetings, and through their membership of and contributions to the various Council Sub-committees.
 The Vice Chancellor and his team have worked well together to provide practical leadership.

-FNU appreciates the support and guidance from the Fijian Government, our Minister, the Ministry's PS and staff and other stakeholders.
+Government, our Minister, the Ministry's PS and staff and other stakeholders.